pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![pretix.eu organizers page, showing the list of all events associated with 'Example Organizer'.
 There is a filter function for the list of events and a button labeled 'Create a new event'](../assets/screens/organizer/event-list.png)

-We are now going to click :btn-icon:fontawesome-solid-wrench:Settings: in the sidebar, which lands us on the general settings page for the organizer account.
+We are now going to click :btn-icon:fa3-wrench:Settings: in the sidebar, which lands us on the general settings page for the organizer account.

 ## General